incident-io/catalog-importer/docs/backstage/README.md

 ```

 If you want to load this into the incident.io catalog, you can amend the output
-to add a new attribute:
+(see pipelines/entries.jsonnet) to add a new attribute:

 ```jsonnet
 {